Building A Community

 Students who struggle at school often also struggle with relationships with their peers, their sense of failure affecting their self-esteem and their relationships with others and with authority.
 Outdoor learning, both in school and on residentials, enables the students to get to know themselves and each other in a new light and to find work and activities in which they shine.
 Collective problem-solving of whole-group tasks builds a spirit of support and collaboration that can be brought to the challenges they face in the classroom.

-Developing citizenship
+Developing Citizenship

 Tribe has an evidence-based track record of raising the reading ages and resilience of students aged 11-14.
 Beyond that, Tribe offers young people an experience of citizenship, of the reward of fully contributing to your community and of the joy of overcoming barriers that can seem insurmountable in order to achieve your goals.